tmb5cg/Fifa-Autobidder/README.md

 _Note 2: (1/26/22) This is an entirely new version that works really well -- don't make more than 1000 bids in a day (or 2000 lol).
 Remember that in using this you are taking a risk and CAN get banned.
 The stats in config.ini are my last resting stats and [see here](https://docs.google.com/spreadsheets/d/15PRwG_wVajMtrCvhV2PRkPFTdEkvgdzcOdb_XwKUxxA/edit#gid=0) for my logs down to the minute and second!_

-_Note 3: (1/27/22) The below readme has been semi-updated for the new bot, but not entirely.
-I created a [Discord](https://discord.gg/hwKYU734tY) for troubleshooting since this is an entirely new release and I will finish the Readme later, also I might make a Youtube video explaining it_
+_Note 3: (2/1/22) I might make a Youtube video explaining how to run it if there are issues_

 ## Intro

 This project is an Autobidder trading bot that buys and sells players on the FUT (FIFA 22 Ultimate Team) Transfer Market.

-For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing), and for issues or support, join the Discord [here](https://discord.gg/hwKYU734tY).
+For detailed documentation on configuring the bot, [see here](https://docs.google.com/document/d/1kZ2sAFf_Pvo5JcXJof28a5J2TDkmFwJKj6GbONeBer8/edit?usp=sharing).
+For issues or support, join our Discord community [here](https://discord.gg/hwKYU734tY).

 ## Overview & Features